 So, no, effective influencer marketing shouldn't be damaged through the utilisation of admarks.
 But pressure for marketers to demonstrate ROI combined with a pressure for influencers to retain attention and action from their audience means that influencer marketing has to up its game.

-* I am a strategic advisor to CampaignDeus.
+* I am a former strategic advisor to CampaignDeus.